 If you would like to discuss flexible payment options or your account, staff are available to assist you.

 To contact us, or for information on payment options, refer to your Statement of Account.

 From March 24 to September 30, 2020, interest will not be charged on outstanding amounts of most provincial taxes and royalties.

 People and businesses that benefit from this interest relief will be notified directly through their Statement of Account.

 Interest will be charged again effective October 1, 2020.

 For more information and a list of affected taxes and royalty programs, see the Order in Council.

 The B.C.
-Emergency Benefit for Workers is a one time, tax-free $1,000 payment for B.C. residents whose ability to work has been affected due to COVID-19.
+Emergency benefit for workers was a one time, tax-free $1,000 payment for B.C. residents whose ability to work was affected due to COVID-19.